kinlane/hack-weekends-guide/README.md

 Have a structured approach to structuring your speaker line-up.
 Provide a framework for speakers to pariticpate in, providing title and abstracts for their talk within a set format and time line you dictate. {2}

 Make sure your speaker line-up is logical and fits well with the theme and schedule of your hackathon.
 Also, identify who will be MC'ing the hackathon and coordinating with all scheduled speakers. {2}

+### Presentations
+Presentations by API and dataset providers should be kept to a minimum, try to make it a quick introduction involving the company name, the type of data / platform they have, and who to speak to for more information.
+Have technical - not marketing - people give the presentation as they will be asked technical questions, both on stage and during the rest of the event.

+### Working APIs
+The APIs pitched to attendees should be checked in advance by someone technical to confirm that they are suitable, work, and are of a high enough quality.

+### Multiple clients
+All APIs should provide client libraries in at least three of the major languages unless there is good reason for them not to (such as the target platform only supporting a single language).

+(And if you haven’t got the client libraries written, maybe you need an internal hack day to write them!)

+### Clean datasets
+Datasets provided for use in the hack day should, where possible, be checked in advance by someone technical to ensure they are well structured and in a sensible format (CSV, XML, JSON, RDF etc., rather than Excel spreadsheets and PDFs).

+### Thorough Documentation
+All APIs and datasets should have thorough documentation, detailing format, any codes or abbreviations, as well as the underlying assumptions and business logic of what it represents.
+The documentation should be checked by someone technical before announcing the API.

+### Local Downloads
+Datasets – especially large datasets – should be available over the network from local servers without the need for registration, and where possible available on USB keys for even faster transfer.

+### Make data explorable
+Try and ensure that large datasets are accompanied by smaller sample files so attendees can check them for suitability and write parsers using a small number of records before downloading and importing multi-gigabyte files.

+### API Keys
+If an API requires an key to use it, then make sure that someone is on site and able to authorize the requests quickly, and with as little fuss as possible.

+### Licensing
+Get clear licensing information from API and dataset providers ahead of time, and communicate those licences clearly to the attendees, remembering that those in the technical community often have strong opinions about open licences for data and code.

+### Longevity
+Attendees are often averse to building on top of platforms and datasets that could disappear or will incur usage fees after an event, try to avoid companies making resources available only for the duration of the event and communicate clearly the risk of building on top of any alpha or beta APIs.

+### Local API testbeds Optional
+Where possible test servers for the APIs should be setup on the local network, this allows development to continue in the event of internet failure, and also isolates the live API’s from the increased usage the hack day will cause.

 # Preparation